Raising Joyful Children

 Start with a Clean Slate

 So how can we nurture a child’s innate awareness and the joy of living?
-First, we must let go of all our preconceived points of view regarding children and in regards to everything we were taught, and everything we’ve read and experienced about children.
-By letting go of all of this and starting from a clean slate, it is now possible to function from a place of “knowing”.
+First, we must let go of all our preconceived points of view regarding children in regards to everything we were taught, and everything we’ve read and experienced about children.
+By letting go of all of this and starting from a clean slate, it is now possible to function from a place of “knowing.”
 Knowing is instantaneous; it comes first without any effort.
 Thinking, planning and figuring things out comes after we have accessed our knowing.

 Ask and You Shall Receive